-Blue-footed boobies are large, distinctive birds, found along the Eastern Pacific coastline where they often nest on small islands with rocky coasts.
+Blue-footed boobies are one of three booby species found on Galapagos.
+They are large, distinctive birds, found along the Eastern Pacific coastline where they often nest on small islands with rocky coasts.
 Their name comes from the Spanish word ‘bobo’, meaning foolish or clown – referring to their clumsy movement on land.
 Their plumage is brown on top, with a white rump and black tail, whilst their underparts are white.
 The most distinctive characteristic of the blue-footed booby is its large blue feet, which play an important role in courtship.
 Females are thought to select males with brighter feet, as they are an indicator of his overall condition and thus the quality of his genes.
 Females tend to be larger than males, and have darker blue feet.

 Despite their clumsiness on land, boobies are extremely agile in the air.
 At dawn, they take to the sky in search of schools of small fish such as anchovies and sardines, often foraging in large groups of up to 200 birds.
 Once the prey has been spotted, the booby folds back its wings, giving it a more streamlined shape, and plunges into the water.
 Dives may occur from over 20 metres above the water, and the bird hits the water at speeds up to 60 mph, snapping up fish in its serrated beak.